crate/crate/docs/general/dml.rst

     ``COPY FROM``, you must first transfer the file to one of the CrateDB nodes.

-    Consult the :ref:`copy_from` reference for additional information.
+    Consult the :ref:`sql-copy-from` reference for additional information.

 ..
 Hidden: delete imported data